cshenry/cookiecutter-henrylab/README.md

 <!-- badges-end -->

-[Cookiecutter][Cookiecutter] template for scientific Python projects at in the Henry Lab at **Argonne National Laboratory**.
+[Cookiecutter][cookiecutter] template for scientific Python projects at in the Henry Lab at **Argonne National Laboratory**.

-Based on the [Hypermodern Python][Hypermodern Python] article series and customized for scientific computing workflows.
+Based on the [Hypermodern Python][hypermodern python] article series and customized for scientific computing workflows.

 ✨📚✨ [Read the full documentation][readthedocs page]